r6db/app/README.md

 -   run `lerna bootstrap` to install all dependencies and crosslink packages
 -   run `lerna run build` to build all packages.
 You might want to ignore the desktop app for that though: `lerna run build --ignore @r6db/desktop`

+### in root directory:

+-   `yarn dev` build and watch packages `desktop` and `core`. this uses typescript references to re-build the other packages as needed
+-   `yarn run-app` starts the app

 ### in packages/desktop:

 -   `yarn build` compiles all files into the `build` directory